wp-plugins/getresponse-integration/readme.txt

 ﻿=== GetResponse Integration ===
-Contributors: Kacper Rowiński, Grzegorz Struczyński, Sylwester Okrój
+Contributors: GetResponse
 Tags: getresponse, email, newsletter, signup, marketing, plugin, widget, mailing list, subscriber, contacts, subscribe form Requires at least: 3.3.0
 Tested up to: 3.3.1
-Stable tag: 1.2.0
+Stable tag: 1.2.1

 The GetResponse Integration plugin allows you to quickly and easily add a signup form for your site.